binipringle/intro-to-dh/_texts/5-python.md

 Variables can have letters, numbers, and underscores, **but should start with a letter**.

-If you are curious about learning more about naming conventions for variables, you can check out the PEP8 style guide's section on [Naming Conventions](https://www.python.org/dev/peps/pep-0008/#naming-conventions).
-PEP8 is the widely accepted guide for Python programmers everywhere.

 ## Challenge

 So I just told you that variables shouldn't start with a number or an underscore.
 What does that even mean?
 Will your computer explode if you write `3_flower = "buttercup"`?